As the PPK tagline goes... A well trained dog, makes a better pet.

 The most important thing to remember about puppy training is consistency.
 You need to practice often to reinforce the skills they have learned.

-Patrick Smith has been working with dogs for over 25 years.
+Patrick Smith has been working with dogs for 30 years.
 He has trained canines for police departments, search and rescue units and even for personal protection.
 He has a proven program for basic obedience and behavior modification.
 He truly believes that if you have a well trained dog, you will have an enjoyable addition to your family.